Ankitmodmed/modmedAPIPortal/reference/EMA Proprietary API/locationsfacilities/index.md

       </td>

       <td style={{ textAlign: "left" }}>
         Other identifiers for the Location:

-        * BusinessUnitId (for when the practice is using Modernizing Medicine Practice Management System)
+        * BusinessUnitId (for when the practice is using ModMed Practice Management System)
         * PMSID (additional identifier for the location used in HL7 interfaces and sometimes needs to be used in conjunction with the API)
       </td>
     </tr>